isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Exception

-Do not put an `inline` function in what is meant to be a stable interface unless you are really sure that it will not change.
+Do not put an `inline` function in what is meant to be a stable interface unless you are certain that it will not change.
 An inline function is part of the ABI.

 ##### Note